 photo by: Ken Watson, 2017

 By 1830, By realized that something drastic had to be done to allow the work on the Isthmus to be completed on time.
 Surveys had indicated that he could not raise the level of Mud Lake, to reduce the depth of excavation through the Isthmus, with an additional height of lock at Chaffey's Mills.
-So instead he proposed to put in a lock at the foot of the canal cut (at Mud Lake) and at the same time put in a lock and dam at the Upper Narrows, to raise the level of the upper part of Rideau Lake by 4 feet, 10 inches (1.5 m), which meant that much less excavation of the Isthmus canal cut.
+So instead he proposed to put in a lock at the foot of the canal cut (at Mud Lake) and at the same time put in a lock and dam at the Upper Narrows, to raise the level of the upper part of Rideau Lake by 4 feet, 10 inches (1.5 m) above the planned raised level of the lake from the canal dam at Poonamalie, which meant that much less excavation of the Isthmus canal cut.
 The raised water level in Rideau Lake also meant about 1,200 feet (366 m) less canal cut would be required due to the change in the position of the shoreline of the new Upper Rideau Lake.